This module tracks changes, additions, removals etc. of public (as in "not under admin") pages of your site.

 This module keeps track of changes (edits, additions, removals etc.) on your ProcessWire site.
 It is not intended as a version control solution: for that purpose there are other modules.
 The goal of this module is to provide admin users with a quick overview of sitewide changes.

-Automatic cleanup (which is recommended) requires that you install the LazyCron module.
-While said module is bundled with the core package, it is not installed by default.
-Without automatic cleanup your database can eventually become slow as more and more changelog data gets stored in it.
+Automatic cleanup (highly recommended) requires that you install the LazyCron module.
+While LazyCron is bundled with the core package, it is not installed by default.
+Without automatic cleanup your database can eventually become slow as more and more changelog data is accumulated.

 This module is installed just like any other ProcessWire module: copy or clone the directory containing this module to your /site/modules/ directory, log in, go to Admin > Modules, click "Check for new modules", and install "Changelog".

-Process Changelog Hooks will be automatically installed with the main module, Process Changelog.
-Installing Process Changelog RSS is completely optional: if installed, it provides you with a publicly viewable RSS feed of the changes to your site.
-More details under heading "Changelog RSS feed".
+Process Changelog Hooks will be automatically installed with the main module, while installing Process Changelog RSS is completely optional: if installed, it provides you with a publicly viewable RSS feed of the changes to your site.
+More details under "Changelog RSS feed" heading.

 When you install this module, it creates a new page into the Admin called Changelog (Settings > Changelog).
 This page contains a list of changes to pages on the site since the moment this module was installed.
 By clicking the more link next to each row reveals more information about that particular change.